Next Lesson - Chronic Inflammation

 - Vasoconstriction of arterioles (for a few seconds).

-- Increased permeability of local blood vessels allows proteins, cells and fluid to leave the blood and enter the tissue fluid.
-There is:
+- Increased permeability of local blood vessels allows proteins, cells and fluid to leave the blood vessel and enter the interstitial fluid causing swelling (tumor).
+This is called exudate

 This process is controlled by different chemical mediators.
 Within the first 30 minutes the main mediator, histamine, is released from mast cells, basophils, and platelets.
 Histamine acts to dilate vasculature, increase vascular permeability and stimulate pain (dolor).
 As the inflammatory response continues it is mediated by chemicals known as leukotrienes and bradykinins.